galaxyproject/training-material/topics/contributing/tutorials/learning-principles/tutorial.md

 >
 > For Vigotsky, cognitive development cannot be understood without reference to the social, historical and cultural context in which it occurs.
 According to this author, higher mental processes (thought, language,voluntary behaviour) have their origin in social processes; cognitive development would be the conversion of social relations into mental functions ({% cite Moreira1997 %}).
 >
->  #### Critical learning theory
+>  #### Critical Learning Theory
 >
-> The critical learning theory, also known as transformative learning theory, aims to define the mechanisms involved in the development of critical thinking during the learning process.
+> The **Critical Learning Theory**, also known as Transformative Learning Theory, aims to define the mechanisms involved in the development of critical thinking during the learning process.
 It considers that critical thinking must be capable of questioning even the logic of reasoning itself, that is, it must be capable of problematising what has hitherto been treated as self-evident, of turning into an object of reflection what h a d previously been simply a tool.
 According {% cite Marcuse1964 %}, critical thinking aims to define the irrational character of established rationality.
 >
 > According this theory, learning occurs when the learning process induces a shift in the student's frame of reference, e.g. the role assigned to science by the students, their self-concept and role in society, etc. Although this goal can be achieved in multiple ways, a successful strategy is to stimulate reflection on uncritically accepted assumptions.
 It is the educator responsibility to cultivate students’ skills related to autonomous thinking by designing activities for that purpose.
 >